ExoSkye/ReMania-NF/README.md

 ## CI

-Builds for x86 can be found at https://github.com/ProtoByter/ReMania-NF/actions/ Builds for other architectures (ppc64le, s390x, arm64, arm64-graviton2) can be found at (https://travis-ci.com/github/ProtoByter/ReMania-NF *I think, I'm only just stting it up*)
+Builds for x86 can be found at https://github.com/ProtoByter/ReMania-NF/actions/ <br>
+Builds for other architectures (ppc64le, s390x, arm64, arm64-graviton2) can be found at (https://travis-ci.com/github/ProtoByter/ReMania-NF *I think, I'm only just stting it up*)